katungi/Duka-API/README.md

 We can have different types of commit messages.
 Let's add them here:

 - Chore 🌮
-- Feature 🤖
+- Feature 🎀
 - Bug 🐛
-- Improvement ☸️
+- Improvement

 ## Remarks

-I don't know what the hell I am doing soooo..
+I don't know what the hell I am doing soooo...fork at your own risk